Hindu Religion is a dominant Eastern religion ranking third in the world. It is the oldest religion in the world.

 Major Hindu Beliefs:

-Reincarnation: Hindus believe that all living beings have a soul (soul) inside them, which is a part of the Supreme Soul (Paramatma).
+Reincarnation: Hindus believe all living beings have a soul inside them, which is a part of the Supreme Soul (Paramatma).
 The soul is immortal.
 It cannot be killed, burnt, or caught.
 If someone dies, it is the body that has perished, not the soul.
-The soul changes the body as we change the clothes.
-It passes from one body to another body.
-Depending upon our deeds, we reincarnate on the earth as a living being.
+The soul changes the body as we change our clothes.
+It passes from one body to another.
+Depending upon our deeds, we reincarnate on Earth as a living being.

 Buddhism and Jainism also believe in reincarnation.
-Since ancient times, there are hundreds of examples of reincarnation.
-Examples of reincarnation are found in the people of all religions including Christianity and Islam, which do not trust in reincarnation.
+Since ancient times, there have been hundreds of examples of reincarnation.
+Examples of reincarnation are found in the people of all religions, including Christianity and Islam, which do not believe in reincarnation.

 Karma: Karma is what we do in day-to-day life.
-Karma is classified as Bad Karma (Paap) and Good Karma (Punya) i.e., bad deeds and good deeds.
-If you kill or hurt someone, it is a bad Karma and if you help someone, it is a good Karma.
-Karma plays an important role in reincarnation.
-Depending upon your Karma, you get reincarnated as a human being or as an animal.
-Your entire life depends upon the Karma you did in the past life and in the present life.
-If you have enough collection of good Karma, your life is easy.
-If you have a collection of bad Karma, then you are bound to suffer.
+Karma is classified as Bad Karma (Paap) and Good Karma (Punya), i.e., evil and good deeds.
+If you kill or hurt someone, it is evil Karma; if you help someone, it is good Karma.
+Karma plays a vital role in reincarnation.
+Depending upon your Karma, you get reincarnated as a human or animal.
+Your entire life depends upon the Karma you did in the past and present life.
+If you have enough good Karma, your life will be easy.
+You are bound to suffer if you have a collection of evil Karma.

-Salvation: This cycle of reincarnation continues years after years and Yuga after Yuga.
+Salvation: This cycle of reincarnation continues year after year and Yuga after Yuga.
 Therefore, our soul is subjected to continuous sufferings even if it changes bodies.
-There is only one way to end this cycle and that is through salvation.
-As we know, our soul is part of the Supreme Soul, when it becomes one with that Supreme Soul, we attain salvation.
-To attain salvation, you need a human body and we get the human body after our soul travels through 8,400,000 species.
+There is only one way to end this cycle: through salvation.
+As we know, our soul is part of the Supreme Soul; when it becomes one with that Supreme Soul, we attain salvation.
+To attain salvation, you need a human body, and we get the human body after our soul travels through 8,400,000 species.
 Therefore, the ultimate aim of human life should be to attain salvation.

-Hinduism shows us different paths, which would help us attain salvation.
+Hinduism shows us different paths that would help us attain salvation.

 1. Matsyavatar.